mjhanninen/clj-uenv/README.md

 # Uenv

-**Uenv** is a library for helping configuring Clojure and ClojureScript backends in serverless environments.
-Think of it as "dotenv" amended with `*_FILE` convention.
+**Uenv** is a minimal library helping to configure Clojure and ClojureScript backends through in the spirit of 12-factor app.
+It supports `.env` files to facilitate local development and the `*_FILE` convention for handling large and, in some settings, secret values.

 ## Features